Bigger in Texas: Critical reception

 Angel Diaz of Billboard wrote "Megan's flow is already reminiscent of those that came before her — like Port Arthur's UGK and Memphis' 8Ball & MJG — who ironically helped cultivate Texas' signature smooth, playa sound, with the help of Houston producer Tony Draper and his record label Suave House.
 The way she raps already goes perfectly with that type of production style, synonymous with the Lone Star State."
 Zachary Horvath of HotNewHipHop stated "Meg brings her patented flow, adlibs, bars, and the whole bit and it's a pretty impressive display regardless of how much you've heard this formula.
 There are some hilarious flashes of her humor as well with gut-busting bars like, 'Pockets gettin' thickеr and thicker, I'm tastin' the money, it look likе I ate a few hundreds / I just hopped on a G6, I'm gettin' head while I'm playin' my Switch, hm.'"
 Sidney Madden of NPR wrote that Megan Thee Stallion "gives her home state a new classic that's equal parts sexy slink and sharp-tongued self-coronation".
+Matthew Ritchie of Pitchfork described the song as a "standout track [that] stands as a reminder of what a relaxed Megan can sound like".